It is the brand of a glucocorticoid steroid medication used to treat asthma and other breathing-related disorders.

 Is Pulmicort the same as Budecort?

-Pulmicort and Budecort are two different brands for the same medicine.
+Pulmicort and Budecort are two different brands of the same medicine.
 The generic drug in both is budesonide.
 So, yes, both are the same.